AngelaYu-3/AngelaYu-3/README.md

 I am a President's Scholar at the University of Maryland, College Park pursuing a Computer Engineering BS.
 I am interested in embedded systems, ML, and AI ethics.

-Please check out the pinned repositories to view some of my projects!
+Check out the pinned repositories to view some of my projects!

 If any of these points or projects pique your interest, reach out at yuangela12@gmail.com